-Notwithstanding our completion of an underwritten offering in April 2010, in order to continue development of our product candidates, particularly HEPLISAV, we still need to raise significant additional funds through future public or private financings and/or strategic alliance and licensing arrangements.
+Notwithstanding our completion of an underwritten offering in November 2010, in order to continue development of our product candidates, particularly HEPLISAV, we still need to raise significant additional funds.
+This may occur through our Purchase Agreement with Aspire Capital, future public or private financings and/or strategic alliance and licensing arrangements.
 We expect to continue to spend substantial funds in connection with:

-- development and manufacturing of our product candidates, particularly HEPLISAV; - · various human clinical trials for our product candidates; and - protection of our intellectual property.
+- · development and manufacturing of our product candidates, particularly HEPLISAV; - · various human clinical trials for our product candidates; and - protection of our intellectual property.

-We currently estimate that we have sufficient cash resources to meet our anticipated cash needs through the next 12 months based on cash and cash equivalents on hand at June 30, 2010 and anticipated revenues.
+We currently estimate that we have sufficient resources to meet our anticipated cash needs through the next twelve months based on cash and cash equivalents and marketable securities on hand at September 30, 2010, net proceeds from our November 2010 public offering and anticipated revenues from existing agreements.

-Sufficient funding may not be available, or if available, may be on terms that significantly dilute or otherwise adversely affect the rights of existing shareholders.
+Sufficient additional financing through future public or private financings, strategic alliance and licensing arrangements or other financing sources may not be available on acceptable terms, or at all.
+Additional equity financings, if could result in significant dilution or otherwise adverse effects on the rights of existing shareholders.
 If adequate funds are not available in the future, we would need to delay, reduce the scope of, or put on hold the HEPLISAV program, and potentially our other development programs while we seek strategic alternatives.
 In any event, we may be required to reduce costs and expenses within our control, including potentially significant personnel-related costs and other expenditures that are part of our current operations.